autopi-io/documentation/docs/guides/autopi_logs.md

 ## Viewing logs

 There are two primary methods for viewing your AutoPi's logs.
-The first method uses some commands that you can write in the terminal from the [Cloud](https://my.autopi.io) or the local admin for your device.
+The first method uses some commands that you can write in the web terminal from the [Cloud](https://my.autopi.io) or the local admin for your device.
 The second method retrieves the log files directly from the device through SSH.

 ### Viewing logs from the Cloud